CoShare: An Efficient Approach for Redundancy Allocation in NFV: Conclusion

 \section{Conclusion}

 In this paper, a novel scheme, called CoShare, is proposed for redundancy allocation in NFV.
-An original and crucial idea of CoShare is to explicitly take into account the inherent network structure - caused correlation / dependence among nodes in both redundancy placement and assignment.
+An original and crucial idea of CoShare is to explicitly take into account the inherent network structure-caused correlation / dependence among nodes in both redundancy placement and assignment.
 As a result, CoShare is able to minimize the impact of correlated failures due to network structural dependence on service availability.
-In addition, with network structural dependence information, CoShare is able to identify flows, whose primary chains are not correlated due to the network structure.
-Then CoShare allows {\em shared reservation} among them, i.e. let them share the same reserved backup capacity at an instance, to improve resource efficiency without compromising their availability.
-This forms another original idea of CoShare.
+In addition, CoShare allows {\em shared reservation} among flows, i.e. let them share the same reserved backup capacity at an instance, to improve resource efficiency without compromising their availability.
+This forms another contribution of CoShare.
 Moreover, CoShare stands out with supporting diverse flow availability requirements under heterogeneous nodes and instances in terms of both resources and availability.
 The experimental results demonstrate that a redundancy approach without considering network structural dependence in its design can unfortunately fail to meet its promised availability.
 In addition, when backup capacity is dedicatedly reserved for each flow at a shared NF instance, the performance of CoShare (with dedicated reservation) is close to that of the optimal solution, but CoShare is scalable.
 Furthermore, with shared reservation, CoShare can reduce the resource overbuild significantly, e.g. about half or more in the Rocketfuel topology experiment.
 These results indicate that CoShare is appealing for redundancy allocation in NFV.
 They also imply the criticality and potential of taking into account network structural dependence in addressing the NFV redundancy allocation problem.

 \appendices